branding

 To get your brand out there, you must spread your message through several different channels.

-In the B2B world, it is said that it requires six to eight touches before a viable sales lead is generated.
-To put this into perspective…
+Studies show it requires six to eight touches before a viable sales lead is generated.

 You have to blitz your new patient drawing area with compelling messages that reflect your brand.